keith-kurak/just-kana/docs/README.md

----
-title: Quickly find foreign/ loan words on your next visit to Japan!
+Quickly find foreign/ loan words on your next visit to Japan!
----

 ![Demo](demo-1.gif)